adarsh2224/APB-Protocol/README.md

 This project focuses on verifying the APB (Advanced Peripheral Bus) protocol using UVM.

-In this Project Slave acts as DUT and Driver acts as Master.
+In this Project DUT acts as slave and Driver acts as Master.

 The verification environment was developed with a modular and reusable architecture, making it easier to extend and debug.The project includes APB read/write transaction verification along with functional coverage and scoreboard-based checking.